edrubin/EC524W23/README.md

-# EC 524, Winter 2022
+# EC 524/424, Winter 2023

-Welcome to Economics 524 (424): Prediction and machine-learning in econometrics, taught by [Ed Rubin](https://edrub.in) and [Andrew Dickinson](https://economics.uoregon.edu/profile/adickin3/).
+Welcome to Economics 524 (424): Prediction and machine-learning in econometrics, taught by [Ed Rubin](https://edrub.in) and [Brietta Russell](https://economics.uoregon.edu/profile/briettar/).

 ## Schedule